-If you’ve recently discovered a leak in your Boston home or office, you may be wondering if that wet spot on the floor is going to grow mold.
+If you’ve recently discovered a leak in your San Francisco home or office, you may be wondering if that wet spot on the floor is going to grow mold.
 Mold can spring up in as little as 24 hours after a puddle forms from a leaky pipe or A/C unit.

 When in doubt, don’t wait.
 Address the moisture issue immediately and contact the trained mold remediation professionals at My Pure Environment right away.
 We know all about how mold grows, what mold needs to grow, what temperature and humidity level mold grows at, and how to prevent mold growth in your home or office.

 What Temperature and Humidity Does Mold Grow At?